Fetch API

 Fetch API — modern Promise-based method, examples

-, designed for simpler, more convenient and flexible implementation of network requests.
+The Fetch API is presented as a modern replacement for XMLHttpRequest, designed for simpler, more convenient and flexible implementation of network requests.
 It's a basic Promise-based API that allows writing shorter, more readable and cleaner asynchronous JavaScript code using async/await syntax.

 Details about Fetch API: